İhsan Özkes: Career

-While he was the Central Preacher of İstanbul, he was assigned as the Mufti of Üsküdar in 1992.
+While he was the Central Preacher of Istanbul, he was assigned as the Mufti of Üsküdar in 1992.
 Before the municipal elections in 1999, he left office to run for Üsküdar District Mayor with Democratic Left Party.
 After the elections he became the Mufti of Şile.
 Finally, in October 1999, he assumed office as the Mufti of Beyoğlu.

 In December 2010, he was elected as a member of the Party Assembly of Republican People's Party (CHP).
-And in 2011 general elections, Ozkes was elected as CHP Deputy for İstanbul's 1st region.
+And in 2011 general elections, Ozkes was elected as CHP Deputy for Istanbul's 1st region.
 He ran for mayor of Uskudar during the 2014 Municipal Elections.
 He narrowed a 15% deficit (from 2011 elections) to about 2% and his dispute of the election results is currently at the Constitutional Court.

-Ozkes was elected to the party council on September 6, 2014 with the highest number of votes.
+Ozkes was elected to the party council on September 6, 2014, with the highest number of votes.
 He is reelected as an MP for Istanbul in 2015 general elections.